mage-ai/mage-ai/docs/actions/transformer_actions/README.md

 | `'auto'`  | Automatically determines from above methods based on number of data points and dimensionality of the data.                                                                                                                          |

 Notes:
-- The contamination rate for both algorithms is estimated via the per-dimension IQR (which discounts multidimensional interactions but estimates how many outliers there likely are)
+- The contamination rate for both algorithms is estimated via the per-dimension IQR (which discounts multidimensional interactions but still estimates how many outliers there likely are)
 - If the input data has more than 20 dimensions, the dimensionality is reduced using PCA

 **Example**: